prophile/jacquard/doc/experiment-files.rst

 Constraints
 -----------

-anonymous
-  Whether users who are not in the directory can be part of this test.
-If so, this overrides all other constraints.
-True by default, but if you are specifying constraints there is a strong possibility you'll want to make this false.

-named
-  Whether users who *are* in the directory can be part of this test.

 era
   Whether this applies to users who join before or after the start of the test, or (by default) both.
 Use the strings "new" or "old".